boldbi/bold-bi-docs/docs/overview/index.md

 ### Pricing

-- [**Pricing**](https://www.boldbi.com/pricing)- Simple, predictable pricing with no per-user fees, ensuring cost-effective scaling.
-Get powerful analytics at a transparent, **flat rate with no hidden fees or per-user charges**, offering enterprise-grade insights without breaking the bank.
+- [**Pricing**](https://www.boldbi.com/pricing) - Simple, predictable pricing with no per-user fees, ensuring cost-effective scaling.
+Get analytics at a flat rate with no hidden fees or per-user charges.